Derpduck/L4D2-Comp-Stripper-Rework/README.md

 ## Compatibility:
 In order to ensure full compatibility with the changes provided by this rework, it is highly recommended that servers **DO NOT** load `clip_removal.smx` with configs that uses this rework.

 This plugin is flawed and does apply changes to both versus rounds.
-All functionality of this plugin can also be achieved with Stripper.
+All functionality of this plugin can also be achieved with Stripper, making it entirely redundant.

 ## Documentation: